opentext-idol/java-powerpoint-report/README.md

 It renders various visualizations from Find into PowerPoint, e.g. a topic map, list, sunburst (only one level, as a doughnut chart), table, map and date graph as individual PowerPoint presentations.

-It also has a `report` API to generate a composite report consisting of multiple visualizations.
+It also has a `report` API to generate a composite report consisting of multiple visualizations rendered onto a single slide.

 This repo uses git-flow. develop is the development branch. master is the last known good branch.